16 Jul 3 Questions to Find Your Purpose with Annette Sharpe

 We need to know ourselves, we need to know ourselves well enough to find a vehicle that works for the expression of our gifts.
 I think that’s where some people don’t feel on purpose is when they’re doing something that just doesn’t fill them up, or it might even completely drain their energy.
 So, you need to find a vehicle that works for you.

 Mitch Matthews: I think that’s a huge awareness too, and it’s something we came across in a complimentary version of that when I did all the research for my latest book called, Dream Job Redefined.
 I interviewed about 200 people that were in work that they loved.
 They’ve either found or created jobs and work that they love.
-But what was interesting was a number of those folks, probably about 40%, they were doing work that was satisfying, but it wasn’t necessarily work that they loved.
+But what was interesting was a number of those folks, probably about 40%, they were doing work that was satisfying, but it didn’t necessarily work that they loved.
 The satisfaction and the purpose actually came from where they were volunteering, or what they were doing outside of work.
 That was enough for them.
 That carried them.

 We had one extreme athlete who went and did swimming all around the world.
 He was really good at what he did.
 But it wasn’t necessarily his passion, because he knew that his work allowed him to do some of the things outside of work that he loved to do.
 He felt just really on purpose.
 So, he could sit through just about any meetings about any task with a big smile on his face because he was on purpose in part of his life.
 I think that that’s a really important point that sometimes the vehicle is our work, it’s our career.
 But sometimes it’s finding that other thing.
 Maybe it’s outside the job, but that will fuel you so that you can do some of the things.

-Now, obviously if you can get both at work and in volunteering and all of that and all of its in alignment, then you’re on fire.
+Now, obviously, if you can get both at work and in volunteering and all of that and all of it’s in alignment, then you’re on fire.

 Annette Sharpe: You know what, I think the goal really is, Mitch, to find a way to feel on purpose more often.
 That is really the key.
-It’s not about having everything working all the time perfectly, because we all have to do things we don’t necessarily love to do sometimes.
+It’s not about having everything working all the time perfectly because we all have to do things we don’t necessarily love to do sometimes.
 We have to do these things where we’re part of a community, we’re part of life.
 But the goal is to feel on purpose more often, to find ways to apply this Feel On Purpose Formula, more often in your life.
 To know all of your gifts, to understand all of them and find different ways to apply them in in your life.

 It’s not one formula for the purpose.
 I want to go back to that.
 It’s not you’re finding one purpose in your life.
 Because if you’re in that mindset of I need to find my purpose.
 And if I don’t find my purpose, then my life is meaningless.
 Well, that would mean that everything you’ve done up until now in your life had no purpose.
 We know that that’s not true.
 Because everything that you’ve done up until now has brought you to where you are today, which will bring you to where you’re going tomorrow.

-Our job is to find a way to feel on purpose more often so that we can be of greater contribution to others, so that we can be of greater service, so that we can benefit the people who we are helping when we’re utilizing our gifts whether we’re being paid or not.
+Our job is to find a way to feel on purpose more often so that we can be of greater contribution to others so that we can be of greater service so that we can benefit the people who we are helping when we’re utilizing our gifts whether we’re being paid or not.

 Mitch Matthews: Yeah, absolutely.